Style Guide

 Bright, Joyful Co-ord Sets for the Mehendi Function

 Pre-styled looks for the wedding guest who wants to arrive looking polished, photographed, and joyful without overthinking it.
-Each of these works for a mehendi function — photogenic, comfortable for hours of sitting and dancing, and right for the daytime register.

 10 Mehendi Outfit Ideas for Wedding Guests